Rahs0601/AI_Engineer_Path/3_Machine_Learning/3_Model_Evaluation_and_Validation/model_evaluation_validation_concepts.md

 *   **Scikit-learn Documentation**: Model evaluation metrics and cross-validation.
 *   **"Applied Predictive Modeling" by Max Kuhn and Kjell Johnson**
 *   **Online courses on Machine Learning Evaluation**

+### 7. Loss Functions

+Loss functions (also known as cost functions or objective functions) quantify the error between the predicted output of a model and the true output.
+The goal of training a machine learning model is to minimize this loss function.

+#### A. Regression Loss Functions

+*   **Mean Squared Error (MSE)**: `(1/n) * Σ(y_true - y_pred)^2`.
+The average of the squared differences between predictions and actual values.
+Penalizes larger errors more heavily.
+Used for regression tasks.
+*   **Mean Absolute Error (MAE)**: `(1/n) * Σ|y_true - y_pred|`.
+The average of the absolute differences between predictions and actual values.
+Less sensitive to outliers than MSE.
+Used for regression tasks.
+*   **Huber Loss (Smooth Mean Absolute Error)**: A combination of MSE and MAE.
+It is quadratic for small errors and linear for large errors, making it less sensitive to outliers than MSE while still providing a smooth gradient.
+*   **Log-Cosh Loss**: A smoother version of MAE.
+It is the logarithm of the hyperbolic cosine of the error.
+It behaves like MSE for small errors and like MAE for large errors, offering robustness to outliers while being differentiable everywhere.

+#### B. Classification Loss Functions

+*   **Binary Cross-Entropy (Log Loss)**: Used for binary classification problems (two classes).
+It measures the performance of a classification model whose output is a probability value between 0 and 1.
+It increases as the predicted probability diverges from the actual label.
+    *   `L = - (y_true * log(y_pred) + (1 - y_true) * log(1 - y_pred))`
+*   **Categorical Cross-Entropy**: Used for multi-class classification problems where the labels are one-hot encoded (e.g., `[0, 1, 0]` for class 1).
+It measures the performance of a classification model whose output is a probability distribution over multiple classes.
+*   **Sparse Categorical Cross-Entropy**: Similar to Categorical Cross-Entropy, but used when the labels are integers (e.g., `1` for class 1) instead of one-hot encoded.
+It internally converts integer labels to one-hot vectors.
+*   **Kullback-Leibler (KL) Divergence Loss**: Measures the difference between two probability distributions.
+In generative models (like VAEs), it's often used to regularize the latent space distribution to be close to a prior distribution (e.g., a standard normal distribution).